-Scissors are multipurpose cutting tools that are found in almost all homes, kitchens and workplaces.
-They are characterised by two small blades (less than 6 inches long), which are riveted together.
-The blades are brought together or separated with the help of handles in order to cut through various materials.
+Scissors are multipurpose cutting tools found in homes, kitchens and workplaces.
+They have two small blades (less than 6 inches long), riveted together.
+The handles join and separate the blades to cut through materials.

 While scissors are typically used as multi-utility cutting tools, some are designed specifically for certain unique applications such as kitchen scissors.
-They are distinguished based on their size, quality, cost, and design modifications.
+Scissors differ based on their size, quality, cost, and design modifications.
 For example handforged Japanese scissors are known to be extremely sharp and durable as their blades are often forged the very same way as the katana ones.

 Applications of scissors

-- Scissors are used at homes, schools, or offices for applications such as cutting parcel twine, embroidery threads, paper crafts, etc.
+- Cutting parcel twine, embroidery threads, paper crafts, etc.

-- Modified scissors are used for cutting and thinning hair, trimming nails, eyebrows, and other grooming and beautification applications.
+- Cutting and thinning hair, trimming nails, eyebrows, and other grooming and beautification applications.

 What are Shears?

-The term shears is used to describe scissors that more than 6 inches long.
-Shears can therefore be thought of as large scissors, which are designed for specific applications.
-One common design difference between a scissor and a shear is that, typically, a shear has a larger handle on either one side.
+Shears are scissors that are more than 6 inches long.
+They are large scissors, designed for specific applications.
+One common design difference between a scissor and a shear is that, typically, a shear has a larger handle on one side.
 This is so that the user can accommodate more fingers into it, and apply more force needed to cut harder materials.

-Some shears, such as gardening shears, have large handles that can be gripped with the entire palm, making it possible to gain a greater amount of cutting force.
+Some shears, such as gardening shears, have large handles that can be gripped with the entire palm.
+This way it is possible to gain a greater amount of cutting force.